ansible/ansible/docs/docsite/rst/dev_guide/testing_integration.rst

 Prerequisites
 =============

-The tests will assume things like hg, svn, and git are installed, and in path.
+Some tests assume things like hg, svn, and git are installed, and in path.
 Some tests (such as those for Amazon Web Services) need separate definitions, which will be covered later in this document.